Medicare & Medicaid

 The AMA has achieved recent wins in 5 critical areas for physicians.

-Among other things, the proposal would raise the budget-neutrality threshold from $20 million to $53 million and increase every five years by the cumulative increase in Medicare Economic Index (MEI) since the last update to the threshold.
-The $20 million was established in 1992 and has not been updated since.
+The $20 million threshold was established in 1992 and has not been updated since.
 Raising the budget-neutrality threshold would allow for greater flexibility in determining pricing adjustments for services without triggering across-the-board cuts.

-The AMA and over 120 national medical organizations and state medical societies lauded the leadership (PDF) embodied in the proposal, which was set forth by the co-chairs of the GOP Doctors Caucus: Reps.
-Greg Murphy, R-N.C., Brad Wenstrup, R-Ohio, and Michael Burgess, R-Texas.
+Earlier, the AMA and more than 120 national medical organizations and state medical societies lauded the leadership (PDF) embodied in the initial proposal, which was set forth by the co-chairs of the GOP Doctors Caucus: Reps.
+Greg Murphy (R-N.C.), Brad Wenstrup (R-Ohio), and Michael Burgess (R-Texas).

 Members save on loans & financial services